opencor/sundials/doc/shared/sunlinsol/SUNLinSol_Band.rst

       Additionally, this routine will verify that the input matrix ``A`` is allocated with appropriate upper bandwidth storage for the :math:`LU` factorization.

-For backwards compatibility, we also provide the following wrapper function:

-.. c:function:: SUNLinearSolver SUNBandLinearSolver(N_Vector y, SUNMatrix A)

-   Wrapper function for :c:func:`SUNLinSol_Band`, with identical input and output arguments.

 .. _SUNLinSol_Band.Description: